-2.2 The BioNO emission parameterization
+175 2.2 The BioNO emission parameterization

 Interactive BioNO emissions are included following the empirical approach developed in Delon et al. (2007) (D2007), which is based on an Artificial Neural Network (ANN) supervised learning algorithm applied to several databases.
 In some regions, such as Africa, few in situ measurements of BioNO are available, leading to inaccurate estimates of BioNO emissions, which in turn affects the estimation of species concentrations in the lower troposphere (Jaeglé et al., 2005).
-The main advantage in using the ANN algorithm is that it's linked to varying environmental parameters of specific regions of interest, and can be used for calculating accurate BioNO emissions whatever the type of soil and/or climate (Delon et al., 2007).
+The main advantage in using the ANN algorithm is that it's linked to varying environmental parameters of specific regions of interest (such as African tropical regions), providing effective BioNO emissions whatever the type of soil and/or climate (Delon et al., 2007).
+This enhances responsiveness compared to traditional inventories (Delon et al., 2008).
 For now, this ANN algorithm has been used only in Tropical African climates (Delon et al., 2007, 2012, 2015).
 NO emissions are largely influenced by microbial activity, determined by the physical properties of the soil (porosity, soil texture, soil moisture etc.) which also govern substrate diffusion and oxygen supply (Skopp et al., 1990).
-D2007's parameterization includes seven explicative variables, including wind speed, fertilisation rate, surface temperature, sand percentage, soil moisture, soil pH, and deep soil temperature (20-30 cm).
+D2007's parameterization includes seven explicative variables, including wind speed, fertilisation rate, surface temperature, sand percentage, soil moisture, soil pH, and soil temperature at depth (20-30 cm).
 Wind speed is used as an indicator of varying atmospheric conditions.
-Deep soil temperature relates to oxygen diffusion and nitrogen mineralization in the soil (Butterbach-Bahl et al., 2004).
-The sand percentage impacts water diffusion (Roelle et al., 2001), pH is a crucial factor due to its impact on chemical or biological mechanisms (Serca et al., 1994), can also influence NO emissions through chemo-denitrification process (low pH) or biological activity (higher pH) (e.g., Ormeci et al., 1999; Serca et al., 1994).
+Soil temperature at depth relates to oxygen diffusion and nitrogen mineralization in the soil (Butterbach-Bahl et al., 2004).
+The sand percentage impacts water diffusion (Roelle et al., 2001). pH is a crucial factor due to its impact on chemical or biological mechanisms (Serca et al., 1994), can also influence NO emissions through chemo-denitrification process (low pH) or biological activity (higher pH) (e.g., Ormeci et al., 1999; Serca et al., 1994).
 Finally, the fertilisation rate is key for including the amount of externally introduced nitrogen (Sanhueza et al., 1990).
 The pH and fertilisation rates are determined using external databases: soil pH data are obtained from IGBP-DIS (International Geosphere Biosphere Programme-Data and Information System; Igbp-Dis, 1998), and fertilisation rates, including N fertilizer and N manure, are sourced from Potter et al. (2010).
 The other variables are integrated on-line within the model.